oscarh/camera-backup/README.md

 └── camera-uploader.service
 ```

-### R2 Storage Structure
+### Storage Structure

-Files are uploaded to R2 with the following structure:
+Files are uploaded to S3-compatible storage with the following structure:
 ```
 bucket/
 ├── front-door/